J9414/J9414/README.md

 - 👀 I’m interested in solving problems
 - 🌱 I’m currently learning java on my own
 - 💞️ I’m looking to collaborate on any project with java and learn something more.
-- 📫 How to reach me ...
+- 📫 How to reach me on git

 <!---
 J9414/J9414 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.